Key takeaways:

 Sleep issues (insomnia)

-Hydroxyzine isn’t FDA approved for sleep, so there isn’t a recommended dosage for this use.
 Studies suggest that 25 mg to 100 mg of hydroxyzine at bedtime may help improve sleep, and it’s likely safe for short-term use.
-But the evidence is mixed as to whether hydroxyzine is effective, and it may leave you feeling drowsy the next day.
-So it’s best to check with your prescriber before taking hydroxyzine for reasons other than what it’s approved for.
+But the evidence is mixed as to how well it works.
+And hydroxyzine may leave you feeling drowsy the next day.
+So it’s best to check with your prescriber before taking hydroxyzine for sleep or other off-label uses.

 What’s the typical hydroxyzine dosage for children?

-In children, hydroxyzine is approved to treat all of the same conditions as adults.
+In children, hydroxyzine is approved to treat the same conditions as adults.
 However, the dosage in children is usually much lower.
 Your child’s hydroxyzine dosage will depend on their age and the reason they’re taking hydroxyzine.

 Similar to adults, the recommended dose for each condition is the same across all dosage forms (e.g., capsule, tablet, or syrup).
 Your child can take their hydroxyzine dose with or without food.